sibuloJoseph/Group-13-City-Move/README.md

 Info:
-- All files for demo 2 are found in the master branch of this repository (City-Move).
+- All files for demo 2 are found in the Demo-2 branch of this repository (City-Move).
 - All .java files need to be compiled, followed by running the Gui Class.
 - To do so: change the directory of the command prompt to be in the same location as where all the files are located, followed by compiling the code by typing in ---> javac *.java (Compilation will be successful if no error messages pop up after compiling)
 - To run the Gui class, type in ---> java Gui